Sell Your Art Online For Free With Cosimo

 • Fixatives: Charcoal drawings are very prone to smudging.
 Using a fixative spray can help preserve your work once it’s completed.

-• Blending Tools: Stumps, tortillons, or even tissue paper can be used to blend charcoal for a softer or more unified appearance.
+• Blending Tools: To blend charcoal for a softer or more unified appearance, use stumps, tortillons, or even tissue paper.

 • Erasers: Investing in a good kneaded eraser will allow you to lighten up dark tones or create highlights, adding depth to your charcoal drawings.